Frequently Asked Questions

 What happens to my tax concessions if the company is no longer an ESIC eligible company?

-Your entitlement to the tax concessions is determined at the test time, providing you maintain appropriate records.
-The change in company status will not affect your entitlement, providing it was correctly established.
+Your entitlement to the tax concessions is determined at the test time, and ongoing for up to 10 years, providing you maintain appropriate records.
+The likely change in company status will not affect your entitlement, providing it was correctly established to begin with.

 What valuation methods should be adopted at the end of 10 years ownership?